-- ∞Gateway to Kenya, and often, many other East African safari destinations
+- Gateway to Kenya and other East African safari destinations

-Nairobi seems to be overcoming its bad press and reputation as the "Nai-rob-me" capital of Africa.
-Yes, there are areas best to avoid (which your lodge staff will be happy to advise you about), but Nairobi is a city worth seeing.
-It does have notoriously bad traffic and at peak times (7h00-9h00 and 16h30-18h30) most of the city’s traffic grinds to a halt; drivers can be appallingly bad, especially the matatus (local mini-buses) and buses.
-If you plan your trips to avoid rush hours and have a local guide, you should be able to enjoy the city at leisure.
+Nairobi seems to be overcoming its bad reputation as the "Nai-rob-me" capital of Africa.
+Yes, there are areas best to avoid which your lodge staff will be happy to advise you about, but Nairobi is a city well worth seeing.
+A word of caution; Nairobi's traffic is notoriously chaotic and comes to a grinding halt from 07h00 to 09h00 and 16h30 to 18h30.
+Some drivers are appalling, especially the local minibus, or matatus, and bus drivers.
+Plan your trips to avoid rush hour and hire a local guide so you can enjoy the sights and sounds of Kenya's bustling capital city at leisure.

 Mamba Village is a pleasant park which is home to ostriches and crocodiles.
 The guides are very knowledgeable and will allow you to interact directly with the crocodiles, even to handle the babies if you are there at the right time.

-Nairobi National Museum, recently celebrated its centenary in 2010.
-Visitors to the museum can learn all there is to know about Kenya, its rich culture and history.
-A live snake park is next door for more intrepid visitors.
+Nairobi National Museum celebrated its centenary in 2010.
+Visitors to the museum can learn all there is to know about Kenya's rich culture and history.
+A live snake park is right next door for more intrepid visitors.

-Karen Blixen Museum, (email@example.com) showcases much of Karen Blixen's book "Out of Africa" and the building was her actual home.
+Karen Blixen Museum showcases much of Karen Blixen's book "Out of Africa" and the building was her actual home.
 It's on the outskirts of Nairobi, accessible by bus or taxi.

-Bomas of Kenya, gives insight into Kenya's culture.
-Here, you'll be able to see exhibits of traditional Kenyan homes, artifacts and dances, and listen to traditional music and songs.
+- Bomas of Kenya gives insight into Kenya's culture.
+Here, you'll be able to see exhibits of traditional Kenyan homes, artefacts and dances, and listen to traditional music and songs.